-- Report the incident as soon as possible to a teacher, member of the support staff or a member of the Anti-Bullying group. - Students sometimes feel reluctant to pass on the information in case they are seen to be "dobbing in" but stopping bullying is the right thing to do. - You will be asked for the details by your form teacher or Head of House and these will be written down for reference.
+- Report the incident as soon as possible to a teacher, member of the support staff or the school's Designated Safeguarding Lead Mr Lloyd. - Students sometimes feel reluctant to pass on the information in case they are seen to be "snitching" but stopping bullying is the right thing to do.

+• You will be asked for the details by your form teacher or Head of Year and these will be written down for reference.